 Preparation

 Peel the apple with a peeler and remove the core with the appropriate tool.
 In this case, I did it rudimentarily because I couldn’t find my apple corer anywhere.
-Once the core is removed, slice the apple into pieces about 3/5 inch thick.
+Once the inside is removed, cut the apple into slices about 3/4 inch thick.

-On a cutting board and with a sharp knife, coarsely chop the dark chocolate and place it in a bowl for the bain-marie.
-Place it over a saucepan of the same diameter, filled 3/4 with water, only when it starts to boil.
-Make sure the bowl does not come in contact with the water underneath.
-Melt and pour the dark chocolate into a small bowl.
+On a cutting board and with a sharp knife, coarsely chop the dark chocolate and put it in a bowl for the bain-marie.
+Place it on a saucepan of the same circumference, filled 3/4 with water, only when it starts boiling.
+I recommend, the bowl should not be in contact with the water below.
+Let it melt and pour the dark chocolate into a small bowl.

-Dip the apple slices in and with a couple of forks turn them several times, so that the glaze completely covers them.
-Gradually place them on a sheet of parchment paper and decorate them with colored sprinkles.
+Dip the apple slices into it and with a couple of forks, turn them several times so that the glaze completely covers them.
+Gradually place them on a sheet of parchment paper and decorate them with colorful sprinkles.

-Serve our Chocolate Glazed Apples with Sprinkles only after about an hour, when the chocolate has fully solidified.
+Serve our Chocolate-Glazed Apples with Sprinkles only after about an hour, when the chocolate has completely solidified.

-Glazed apples do not keep for many days, but in any case, I recommend storing them in the refrigerator, inside an airtight glass or ceramic container.
+Chocolate-glazed apples do not keep for many days, but in any case, I recommend keeping them in the refrigerator, inside a glass or ceramic airtight container.